EMERGENCY FOOD & SHELTER PROGRAM

 The National Board chaired by the U.S. Department of Homeland Security’s Federal Emergency Management Agency consists of representatives from American Red Cross; Catholic Charities, USA; National Council of the Churches of Christ in the USA; The Jewish federations of North America; The Salvation Army; and, United Way Worldwide.

-The United Way of Central New Mexico administers the local program under the guidance of the local volunteer board.
+The United Way of North Central New Mexico administers the local program under the guidance of the local volunteer board.
 The Local Board, made up of representatives from the Catholic Charities, Jewish Federation, local government, Salvation Army, Local food banks, homeless representatives, Red Cross and United Way, will determine how the funds awarded to Bernalillo County, NM are to be distributed among the emergency food and shelter programs run by local service agencies in the area.

 TO QUALIFY FOR FUNDING